-- Like the SPY, DIA broke above resistance but failed at previous highs.
-We are not set to test those highs once again, likely next week.
+- Like the SPY, DIA broke failed at previous highs.

-- As with SPY, DIA has also reversed its previous "Sell signal" as well, but has failed to breakout to new highs and is back to more extreme overbought conditions.
+- DIA has not reversed its previous "Sell signal" yet, but does remain in a positive trend.

-- We will wait for confirmation before adding more broad market exposure.
+- Hold current positions, but wait for confirmation of a breakout before adding more broad market exposure.
+With markets very overbought short-term a correction is likely before a further advance.

 - Short-Term Positioning: Neutral

 - Last Week: Hold current positions

 - o This Week: Hold current positions.

-- Stop-loss moved up to \$255.00
+- Stop-loss moved up to \$260.00

 - Long-Term Positioning: Neutral